srey110/srey/README.md

       task_register(task, _startup, NULL);
   }
   ```
-  then register the service in startup.h
+  then register the service in startup.h(task_startup func)